Amiedeep/jaeger_minikube_setup/README.md

 ```

 > **Note:** Elasticsearch will take some time to spin up.
 Meanwhile, Jaeger collector, and Jaeger query will be breaking.
 Wait for 2 minutes to reflect the changes in Jaeegr chart :)

-## Test setup

-Follow the helm-chart notes to test the setup.